 In June 2006, the Government submitted a second proposal for funding to GEF.
-The proposal was in the amount of \$20,000 which is required for the purpose of preparing Afghanistan's Third National Report on Biological Diversity.45 This report was prepared by the Government, with the assistance of UNEP, and was submitted to and accepted by the Secretariat in April 2007.
-Application for funding for prepared and submitted, and a funding decision from GEF remains outstanding.
+The proposal was in the amount of \$20,000 which is required for the purpose of preparing Afghanistan's Third National Report on Biological Diversity.
+This report was prepared by the Government, with the assistance of UNEP, and was submitted to and accepted by the Secretariat in April 2007.
+Application for funding for preparation of the Fourth National Report has been prepared and submitted, and a funding decision from GEF remains outstanding.